-I am pleased to provide your office with the Army's Casework Guide Book for the 118th Congress.
+I am pleased to provide you with the Army's Casework Guide for the 119th Congress.
 This publication provides current information on key Army policies and procedures to assist Members of Congress and their staff in responding to constituent casework.
-This guide discusses a wide range of casework topics such as recruiting, military health care, pay and allowances, military awards, personnel and medical records, along with many other topics.
+This guide discusses a wide range of casework topics such as recruiting, military health care, pay and allowances, military awards, personnel and medical records, as well as many other topics.
+An electronic version of this publication is available on our home page: www.army.mil/ocll under the resources tab.

-Our team is committed to providing timely responses to your Congressional inquiries.
+Our team is committed to providing timely and accurate responses to your Congressional inquiries.
 In our efforts to be responsive and timely, we will send an electronic acknowledgement letter upon receipt of Congressional inquiries with the name and contact information for the Army's assigned action officer.
 Our goal is to respond to Congressional inquiries within 30 days; however, we will provide your office an interim update if we cannot meet this timeline while we continue to finalize your inquiry.

-The Army Legislative Liaison's staff of Soldiers and Department of Army Civilians look forward to working with our Congressional partners.
-Feel free to contact us for assistance on any casework matter involving the Army.
+My staff and I encourage you to contact us for assistance on any casework matter involving the Army.
+The Army Legislative Liaison's staff of Soldiers and Department of Army Civilians look forward to working with you during the 119th Congress.